Posts Tagged ‘Artist Series’

 The Bad Plus: Reid Anderson, bass; Ethan Iverson, piano; and David King, drums.
 Photo: Cameron Wittig.

 The trio —Wisconsin native t Ethan Iverson on piano and Minnesotans Reid Anderson on bass and David King on drums — first performed together as teenagers once in 1990.
-They spent the next decade out exploring their their own individual musical languages before reconnecting in 2000.
+They spent the next decade out exploring their own individual musical languages before reconnecting in 2000.
 A year later, they released their debut, self-titled album to critical acclaim, earning “best-of” honors from the New York Times, Chicago Reader and others.

 As a band, The Bad Plus has continually attracted diverse audiences, combining ground-breaking original work with creative, genre-hopping covers of artists as diverse as Nirvana, Blondie and Pink Floyd as well as Neil Young, David Bowie and Black Sabbath.